Kyelin25/dotstat-tutorials/ServiceDescriptions/ServiceDescriptions.md

 The SDMX Faceted Search uses the Config Service to retrieve a list of datasources to index, from the [datasources file](#datasources-file).

 Unlike most of the other JavaScript components, you can only specify what port the service should listen on.
 Set the port with the following environment variable:
-- PORT: Which port the service will listen on.
+- `PORT`: Which port the service will listen on.

-Use the `CONFIG_URL` to tell the SDMX Faceted Search service where to find the [Config Service](#config-service).
+Use the `CONFIG_URL` environment variable to tell the SDMX Faceted Search service where to find the [Config Service](#config-service).
 This should be the URL that the SDMX Faceted Search Service uses to connect to it, **not** where the Config Service is hosted from the user's point of view.
 For example, if hosted on the same box, it might be `http://localhost:5007`.

 Use the `REDIS_HOST` and `REDIS_PORT` environment variables to tell the SDMX Faceted Search service where to find the [Redis](#redis) instance it is supposed to be using to cache dynamic configuration.